Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

-To derive critical values of our test statistic, we further approximate the limiting Gaussian distribution by a data-dependent Gaussian multiplier bootstrap as proposed in \citet{chen2019randomized}.
-We show that the bootstrap approximation remains trustworthy under mixed degeneracy when $N=\mathcal{O}(n)$ which yields that the critical values are asymptotically valid.
-The bootstrap is computationally feasible even for a large number of constraints $p$ which is mainly due to the fact that incomplete $U$-statistics are computationally advantageous over complete $U$-statistics.
-The computation of the complete $U$-statistic \eqref{eq:complete-Ustat} requires $\mathcal{O}(n^m p)$ operations, which can be challenging for $m\geq 3$, while the incomplete $U$-statistic only requires $\mathcal{O}(N p)$ operations.
+To derive critical values of our test statistic, we further approximate the limiting Gaussian distribution via a data-dependent Gaussian multiplier bootstrap as proposed in \citet{chen2019randomized}.
+We show that when choosing $N$ appropriately, the bootstrap approximation remains trustworthy under mixed degeneracy and yields asymptotically valid critical values.
+The bootstrap is computationally feasible even for a large number of constraints $p$, as incomplete $U$-statistics also offer computational advantages over complete $U$-statistics.
+The computation of the complete $U$-statistic~\eqref{eq:complete-Ustat} requires $\mathcal{O}(n^m p)$ operations, which can be challenging for $m\geq 3$, while the incomplete $U$-statistic only requires $\mathcal{O}(N p)$ operations.
+We would like to highlight that these computational advantages were the main motivaton for consideration of incomplete $U$-statistics in prior literature; in contrast, our work raises statistical advantages. \looseness=-1

-\begin{exmp} Figure \ref{fig:lr-pvals} shows histograms of simulated p-values for testing multiple tetrad constraints in the one-factor analysis model when the true parameter matrix is close to a singularity.
-In addition to our proposed strategy of using incomplete $U$-statistics, we also include two other strategies: one that is based on complete $U$-statistics and another based on the likelihood ratio test.
-The method using incomplete $U$-statistics yields $p$-values that are nearly uniformly distributed, while the other two methods do not.
+\begin{exmp} Figure~\ref{fig:lr-pvals} shows histograms of simulated p-values for testing a large number of tetrad constraints in the one-factor analysis model when the true parameter matrix is close to an irregular point.
+In addition to our proposed strategy of using incomplete $U$-statistics, we include two other strategies: one that is based on complete $U$-statistics and another based on the likelihood ratio test.
+The method using incomplete $U$-statistics yields $p$-values that are only slightly conservative (nearing a uniform distribution), while the other two methods fail drastically. \looseness=-1 \end{exmp}